Blog post

 A marker element describes the behavior of an activity at runtime.

-marker elements bpmn 2.0 standard
+BPMN marker elements

 Data Elements